TheLartians/ModernCppStarter/README.md

 docker run modern-cpp-starter sh -c "./build/test/GreeterTests"
 ```

-### Build and Run Docker Compose

 The docker-compose can be used to manage a multi-container applications.
 Since this container builds all targets, you can build any specific targer passing its name after "sh -c".

-Running all containers
+Running all containers.

 ```bash
 docker-compose up --build
 ```

-Running only your project
+Running only your project.

 ```bash
 docker-compose run application
 ```

-Runing tests
+Runing tests.

 ```bash
 docker-compose run application sh -c "./build/test/GreeterTests"